 The City of Compton was established in 1888 when 30 families moved from Stockton led by Griffith Dickenson Compton.
 Today, over 100 years later, it is home to more than 100,000 residents and is known as the "Hub City" because of its unique location in the center of Los Angeles County, the most populated County in the nation.
 The City is located approximately six miles north of downtown Long Beach and is bounded by the City of Paramount to the east, the City of Lynwood and an unincorporated County area (the Willowbrook community) to the north, unincorporated County areas to the west, and unincorporated County areas and the Cities of Carson and Long Beach to the south.
-One of the City's unique geographic characteristics is that its boundaries enclose three areas of unincorporated County.

 The Long Beach Freeway (I-710) generally serves as the City's easterly boundary.
 The Artesia Freeway (SR-91) traverses the southerly portion of Compton while the Century Freeway (I-105) is located to the north of the City.
 The location of the City of Compton, in a regional context, is shown in Exhibit 1-1.
 A Citywide map is provided in Exhibit 1-2.
 City of Compton's land use and development patterns are well established through the long-term implementation of the City's General Plan and zoning regulations.
 The total land area governed by the City of Compton consists of 10.2 square miles or approximately 6,514 acres.
-The General Plan covers a Planning Area of 11.1 square miles

-General Plan covers a Planning Area of 11.1 square miles or 7,102 acres of which 588 acres are County unincorporated islands located within the City's boundary.
+The General Plan covers a Planning Area of 11.1 square miles or 7,102 acres of which 588 acres are County unincorporated islands located within the City's boundary.